Vaccines for adults: Which do you need?

 - Tetanus toxoid, reduced diphtheria toxoid and acellular pertussis (Tdap) vaccine.
 One dose of Tdap is routinely given at age 11 or 12.
 If you've never had a Tdap vaccine, the CDC recommends getting the Tdap vaccine as soon as possible.
 One dose of Tdap vaccine is also recommended during each pregnancy, ideally between week 27 and 36 of pregnancy.
 Tdap can protect you from tetanus (lockjaw), whooping cough (pertussis) and diphtheria, which can lead to breathing problems.
 A Td booster is recommended every 10 years.

 - Shingles.
 To prevent shingles, the CDC recommends the vaccine Shingrix for healthy adults age 50 and older.
 It's given in two doses.
-Alternatively, the live shingles vaccine, Zostavax, can be given as a single injection to healthy adults age 60 and older.
 While not life-threatening, shingles can be very painful.

 - Human papillomavirus (HPV).
 The CDC recommends the HPV vaccine for girls and boys ages 11 or 12.
 Teens and young adults who begin the vaccine series later, at ages 15 through 26, should continue to receive three doses of the vaccine.
 The FDA also has approved the HPV vaccine Gardasil 9 for males and females ages 9 to 45.
 HPV is a common virus that can lead to cancer.

 - COVID-19.
 When you are eligible, get a coronavirus disease 2019 (COVID-19) vaccine.
 A COVID-19 vaccine might prevent you from getting COVID-19 or from becoming seriously ill or dying due to COVID-19.